| Trip code | ATT-HAAT |

 Flora and Fauna of Helambu Ama Yangri Trekking

 Wildlife in Helambu is equally diverse.
 Trekking through the forests, you may spot species like Himalayan Monal (Nepal’s national bird), barking deer, langurs, and a variety of pheasants and songbirds.
-While large predators like leopards and Himalayan black bears exist, sightings are rare and elusive.
-The region is also home to colorful butterflies and unique Himalayan medicinal plants, treasured by local communities.
+While large predators such as leopards and Himalayan black bears are present, sightings are rare and elusive.
+The region is also home to colourful butterflies and unique Himalayan medicinal plants, treasured by local communities.
 This biodiversity not only enriches the trekking experience but also highlights the importance of conservation efforts promoted by Asiana Treks and Tours.

 Flora and Fauna Highlights: